 Top Winter Products for Baby

 What would we do without our NoseFrida with the saline spray?
-During this winter season we have been using these bad boys EVERY.
+During this winter season, we have been using this bad boy EVERY.
 SINGLE.
 DAY.
 My son’s nose has been stuffed and runny all at the same time.
-His baby snorts may sound cute to me, but I know that his inability to breathe clearly makes him miserable.
-With two sprays of saline in each nostril and the NoseFrida I am able to quickly and easily relieve him.Buy Now ($20)
+His baby snorts may sound cute, but his inability to breathe clearly makes him miserable.
+I can quickly and easily relieve him with two saline sprays in each nostril and the NoseFrida.

-Of course we have to keep our babies warm from the chilly weather.
-A knit hat, mittens and warm socks are must-haves during winter.
-Babies don’t have to wear these items indoors since we don’t want them overheating so use your best judgement.
-I also recommend some baby booties that will help keep the heat from escaping and keep his little piggies nice and warm. 🙂
+Of course, we have to keep our babies warm from the chilly weather.
+A knit hat, warm socks, and mittens are great winter products for baby!
+Babies don’t have to wear all these items indoors since we don’t want them overheating, so use your best judgment.
+I also recommend getting baby booties to keep the heat from escaping and warm their little piggies. 🙂

-Our babies can get cold during the night time and since having loose blankets is unsafe a footed sleeper or sleep sack is a better and safer option.
-This will keep your little one warm and comfortable with those dropping temperatures.
+Our babies can get cold at night, and since having loose blankets is unsafe, a footed sleeper or sleep sack is a better and safer option.
+These will keep your little one warm and comfortable with those dropping temperatures.

-If you plan on taking your baby out in the stroller in the chilly weather a bunting bag is a good idea.
-It’s basically like a baby snowsuit.
-Some options that I recommend are from North Face and Columbia.
-They have great waterproof choices for babies.
+If you plan on taking your baby out in the stroller in the chilly weather, a bunting bag is a good idea.
+It’s basically like a baby snowsuit!
+One option that I recommend is this adorable bunting from Columbia.
+This brand has some tremendous waterproof choices for babies.

-Now you’re all ready for winter!
-Are there any other products that you would add to the list?
-Please share your thoughts in the comments below.
+Now you and your baby are all ready for the winter!
+Are there any other winter products for babies that you would add to the list?